Our offer has been accepted!

-Then I made phone calls to them because they don't just send me messages diligently.
-Whenever they reached back to me, I save the contact with "<Airtable rowId> - <City>" format.
-That's what we use to identify when we talk about properties.
+Then I made phone calls to them because they don’t just send me messages diligently.
+Whenever they reached back to me, I save the contact with ” - ” format.
+That’s what we use to identify when we talk about properties.

 I tried to make appointments geographically adjacent in each day.
 We intensively spent a little longer than two weeks.
 Sometimes we viewed 4 houses in a day.
 During the 11 days, we walked for about 118 kilometers.

 We preferred a house but keep an eye on apartments too.
 Our budget was 350k euro and was not easy to find houses which doesn’t require much of renovation.

 - Colombes: 4 apartments and 1 house

 - Ermont: 3 apartments and 7 houses